Freight Shipping from Fort Lauderdale to Milwaukee

 How much does it cost to ship freight from Fort Lauderdale to Milwaukee?

-Full truckload (FTL) rates from Fort Lauderdale, FL to Milwaukee, WI currently range from $3,489-$4,301 for a standard dry van load over the 1,623-mile route.
+Full truckload (FTL) rates from Fort Lauderdale, FL to Milwaukee, WI currently range $3,489-$4,301 (roughly $2.18-$2.68 per mile over 1,623 miles).
 LTL shipments typically cost $1,093-$1,780 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Fort Lauderdale to Milwaukee?